 HOW TO SWITCH TO TRANSPARENT SELECTIVE SYNC

-In order to correctly upgrade from older version of Resilio Connect and switch to the Transparent Selective Sync follow the steps below:
+In order to correctly upgrade from older version of Resilio Connect (pre 2.11) and switch to the Transparent Selective Sync follow the steps below:

 1. Before updating the Management Console to 2.11, check if there are sync jobs with macOS agents in Selective Sync mode.
 Remove these agents from the job and save.

 2. Follow the procedure to update the Management Console first and Agents after that.

 3. Verify that in Agent profile assigned to macOS agents option "Advanced selective sync" is set to True (default).
 This parameter is removed from profile and enforced starting with v3.1.0.

 4. Add the MacOS Agents back to the job.
 Note, a new empty directory needs to be used.

 See here for more information on how to update to Resilio Connect v2.11

 The basic idea behind Transparent Selective Sync is that a virtual folder will be mounted on the chosen location, and files in such a share can be handled with a native routine file management workflow.

 If an Agent has Read-only permissions in a job, the folder is mounted as "read-only" meaning the user cannot change anything in it.

 Mounting and unmounting of a folder depends on and is performed by the Agent process.
 It means that the folder is mounted and present only as the Agent is running.
 This may imply some limitations, as mentioned below, for example, the virtual folder cannot be mounted on an already existing non-empty path or on a network location.
 Also, if the Agent is removed from a job, the folder is unmounted, and all downloaded files remain on the internal drive.
 Agents won’t be able to unmount the path if it’s opened in another application, for example, in Terminal.

 If the user manually unmounts (ejects) the mounted folder through Finder, the Agent will attempt to mount it back immediately.